ccgus/syncdav/README.md

 But it'll really just delete your important data.
 It's a work in progress.

 Check out the SyncDAV example application for how it works, or the tests in the jstests folder.
+Note: The SyncDAV app doesn't give very good info on what's going on, so check the NSLog output.
+Syncing is also only manual at this point.